learningequality/le-utils/README.md

-FLE Utils and constants shared across Kolibri, Ricecooker and the Content Curation Server.
+LE Utils and constants shared across Kolibri, Ricecooker and the Content Curation Server.